-Members of APIL must agree to abide by the APIL code of conduct and support APIL’s objectives.
-Any breaches of the code of conduct are fully investigated and acted upon.
+Members of APIL subscribe to a code of conduct and support APIL’s main objectives.

 - To promote full and just compensation for all types of personal injury